princemuel/princemuel/src/content/posts/2023/07/how-to-update-dependencies.md

 description: Step by step process to update the dependencies in your project AstroPaper's template
 media:
   cover: "../../../../assets/images/forrest-gump-quote.webp"
-  coverAlt: Connecting AstroPaper blog with Forestry CMS
+  alt: Connecting AstroPaper blog with Forestry CMS
 tags:
   - docs
   - forestry-cms